hungnguyen10897/PyMongo_Parquet/README.md

 - Develop more functionalites to add more metadata to the files and ability to query the files according to metadata.

-# Note: In this README, files/ snapshots/ tables are used interchangeably.
+### Note: In this README, the terms "files", "snapshots" and "tables" are used interchangeably.